The Market – Charleston, South Carolina

 South Carolina | SC Picture Project | Charleston County Photos | The Market

 The market that fronts Meeting Street and extends east along North and South Market Streets in Charleston was built on land donated by the Pinckney family in 1788.
 Built on a filled-in creek, the market was likely constructed around 1807, the same year the city adopted an ordinance for operating a “Centre Market” at this site.
 While many people incorrectly refer to the market as the “slave market,” slaves were never sold here, though they were sold in other markets in town such as the Old Slave Mart Museum on Chalmers Street.

 The market consists of three large open-air sheds (shown above and below), an enclosed shed with shops, and the two-story Market Hall, a Greek Revival building designed and built by noted architect E.B.
 White in 1841.
 Market Hall is the headquarters of the United Daughters of the Confederacy’s Charleston chapter and the Confederate Museum.

 Images of bull and sheep skulls in the Market Hall frieze advertised that meat was the primary good sold in these outdoor sheds.
 Because unsold meat had to be discarded at the end of the day, and butchers also had to dispose of scraps, vultures populated the market area and kept the streets clean of rancid meat.
 Residents gave the scavengers the nickname of “Charleston Eagles” because of their invaluable benefit, and they were awarded protection by law.

 The Pinckneys stipulated that this property always be used for a market, and today the market’s four adjoining sheds serve as a prominent destination for visitors and locals who come to patronize numerous vendors selling everything from fine Charleston art to famous sweetgrass baskets.

-The Market is listed in the National Register, which adds the following:
+The Market is listed in the National Register: